 If you have read any of my previous blogs, you know I have mentioned many times that caregiving can be a hazardous profession, due to the complications and challenges that come along with caring for a person with dementia, such as memory loss, inability to function, agitation and/or aggression.
-Unfortunately, the task has become even more difficult in these days when we are facing the challenges posed by the coronavirus, COVID-19.
+Unfortunately, the task has become even more difficult in these days when we are facing the challenges posed by COVID-19.
 What I would like to do in this blog, is to try and help caregivers who are in isolation with a person with dementia, with practical advice for managing on a daily basis.

 The task of caregiving has been called the “36 Hour Day” even at the best of times, when help from family, friends, professional services and day programs can be accessed.
 During this pandemic — when stuck at home, in isolation, for days, weeks or possibly longer, it is simply unimaginable how stressful this must be!